Typical orbits of quadratic polynomials with a neutral fixed point: non-Brjuno type: Inou-Shishikura class and near-parabolic renormalization

-By a sequence $h_n\colon \!\!\Dom(h_n)\ra \cc$ (not necessarily defined on the same set) \textit{converges} to $h$ we mean that given an arbitrary neighborhood of $h$ defined as above, $h_n$ is contained in this neighborhood for sufficiently large $n$. \textsf{Inou-Shishikura class:} Consider the cubic polynomial $P(z)=z(1+z)^2$.
-This polynomial has a \textit{parabolic} fixed point at $0$, a critical point at $-1/3$ which is mapped to the critical value at $-4/27$, and another critical point at $-1$ which is mapped to $0$.
-See Figure~\ref{poly}.
+It has a \textit{parabolic} fixed point at $0$, that is, $P'(0)=1$.
+Also, it has a critical point at $\cp_P:=-1/3$ which is mapped to the critical value at $\cv_P:=-4/27$, and another critical point at $-1$ which is mapped to $0$.
+See Figure~\ref{F:cubic-IS}.